Patient & Carer Hub

 Pancreatic cancer and its treatments can affect your diet and nutrition.
 Find out more about how your diet may be affected and strategies that may help you manage your nutrition and feel better.

-Some useful and practical information for people looking after and supporting someone with pancreatic cancer.
+Some practical information for people supporting a friend or family member with pancreatic cancer.